cemc-oper/nwpc-data-client/README.md

 - `cma_gfs_gmf/current/grib2/modelvar`
 - `cma_gfs_gmf/current/bin/modelvar`

-`start-time` is `YYYYMMDDHH` and `forecast-time` is `FFFh`.
+`start-time` is `YYYYMMDDHH` and `forecast-time` is `FFFh` or `FFFh00m`.

-For example, use the command below to find CMA-GFS GMF GRIB2 data of 24 forecast hour in start hour 00 on 2018/09/03.
+For example, use the command below to find CMA-GFS GMF GRIB2 data of 24 forecast hour in start hour 00 on 2025/05/29.

 ```
 $nwpc_data_client local \